A mineral exploration company focused on the next Canadian gold discovery

 Chief Financial Officer

-Mr. Warren is a senior financial executive with over 30 years of experience with emerging and established companies primarily in the mining and oil and gas sectors.
-Mr. Warren has considerable operations, corporate finance, board and public markets expertise, as well as extensive global experience, including Africa, South America and China.
-Mr. Warren currently serves as Chief Financial Officer and provides corporate secretarial services to two publicly traded companies, as well, he serves on the board of directors of two TSX Venture Exchange listed companies
+Graham Warren is a senior financial executive with over thirty years of experience with emerging and established companies primarily in the mining and oil and gas sectors.
+Graham has considerable operations, corporate finance, board and public markets expertise, as well as extensive global experience, including Africa, South America and China.
+Graham currently serves as Chief Financial Officer and provides corporate secretarial services to two publicly traded companies, as well, he serves on the board of directors of two TSX Venture Exchange listed companies.

 William Rand